Let’s talk about Kishōtenketsu, or how Asian story structure subverts our Western concepts of how stories work.

 So, there are many ways that this Kishōtenketsu is used in the real world.
 We’ll talk about some of them at the bottom.
 But, the stories that use this form, and are most familiar to Westerners, are urban legends.
 Let’s take a look at an urban legend.
 Notice how the twist (ten) of this story recontextualizes the first two acts.

 A young couple gets married.
 For their honeymoon, they travel to the Bahamas.
-They spend two weeks swimming on the beach during the day.
-At night they do what a young married couple does on their honeymoon.
+They spend two weeks swimming on the beach everyday.

 The woman goes into labor and the couple rushes to the hospital.
 She gives birth to a beautiful baby… squid.
-While at the beach, on their honeymoon, the woman swallowed squid eggs and they incubated inside her.
+While swimming, on their honeymoon, the woman swallowed eggs and they incubated her stomach.

 After a doctor explains the situation, the couple return home horrified.